theouterlimitz/AI-Genre-Tagger/README.md

     pip install -r requirements.txt
     ```

-### Usage: The 3-Step Workflow
+### Usage: The Workflow

 1.  **Prepare Your Training Data:**
-    * Create a folder named `training_data` inside the project directory.
-    * Inside it, create subfolders for each genre you want to classify (e.g., `Pop`, `Rock`, `Dubstep`, `Hip-Hop`).
+    * **For Genre:** Create a `training_data` folder with subfolders for each genre (e.g., `Pop`, `Rock`) and fill them with representative audio files.
-    * Place at least 15-20 representative audio files into each genre subfolder. **The quality and diversity of this data is the most important factor for model accuracy.**
+    * **For Mood:** Download a mood dataset (like the DEAM dataset) containing audio files and valence/arousal CSVs.

-2.  **Train Your Custom Model:**
+2.  **Train Your Custom Models:**
-    * Run the custom training script.
-This will create (or overwrite) the `genre_classifier_model.joblib` and `feature_scaler.joblib` files.
+    * Run the genre training script:
         ```bash
         python3 train_custom_model.py
         ```
+    * Run the mood training script (after updating the audio path inside the file):
+        ```bash
+        python3 mood_classifier_trainer.py
+        ```

 3.  **Organize Your Music Library:**
-    * Run the main organizer script and provide the path to your music collection when prompted.
-The script will use the model you just trained and output a CSV file in that same folder.
+    * Run the main organizer script.
+It will use the models you just trained and output a CSV file with both genre and mood predictions.
         ```bash
         python3 music_organizer.py
         ```

 ---

 ## ⚖️ Legal Disclaimer

-The machine learning model is designed to be trained on the user's personal, non-distributed collection of legally obtained audio files for educational and research purposes.
+The machine learning models are designed to be trained on the user's personal, non-distributed collection of legally obtained audio files for educational and research purposes.
 The audio files themselves are not included in this repository.
 The scripts are provided to allow users to create and use their own models on their own datasets.

 ---

 ## 🔮 Future Work

-* **Implement Robust Tag-Writing:** Add a feature to write the predicted genres directly back to the audio files' metadata.
+* **Implement Robust Tag-Writing:** Add a feature to write the predicted genres and moods directly back to the audio files' metadata.
 * **Upgrade to Multi-Label Tagging:** Transition from a single-genre classifier to a multi-label model that can assign multiple tags (e.g., `['Pop', 'Electronic']`) to hybrid tracks.
-* **Mood & Emotion Analysis:** Expand the model to predict moods based on the Valence-Arousal model (e.g., Happy, Sad, Energetic, Calm).
+* **Improve Model Accuracy:** Experiment with different model architectures and techniques for handling imbalanced data to improve prediction accuracy.